iheartla/iheartla/README.md

 `DejaVu Sans Mono` is a font with good Unicode support.
 Windows users should install it.
 You can download it [here](https://dejavu-fonts.github.io/Download.html).
 The I❤️LA GUI will use it if installed.

 ### Packaging a release

+To update the browser-based compiler, run `python3 setup.py sdist bdist_wheel` and then copy `dist/iheartla-0.0.1-py3-none-any.whl` to the `web` directory.

 **macOS**: `pyinstaller iheartla.spec`.
 The output `iheartla.app` is placed into `dist/`.
 Whoever is packaging should run `la_local_parsers.py` at least once to generate the cached parsers for everyone to use.
 For example, `python la_local_parsers.py`.